tamaravujic/PhD/README.md

 DE_NOVO_SEARCH.txt : This is the code used in the GEL terminal for the DE novo variant filtering process.

-ECs_combidning_bedfiles.sh : This is a script that combines bed files form the inhouse Endothelial cell ATAC seqeuncing.
+ECs_combined_bedfiles.sh : This is a script that combines bed files form the inhouse Endothelial cell ATAC seqeuncing.
 The output was used to generate a binary heatmap of LEC specific enhancer regions.The code for the heatmap is found in Binary_enhancer_specificty_heatmap.R

 Encode_CRES_SPEC.sh : This is a script that combines ENCODE broadpeak files and adds a column with the corresponding cell name.
 This is then intersected with the defined enhancer regions.
 This was used to generate a file with the replicate ATAC peaks combined which was then used for a binary heatmap.
 The code for the heatmap is found in Binary_enhancer_specificty_heatmap.R